 Melanoma is a type of skin cancer that originates in the cells that produce melanin, which gives skin its color.
 It is one of the most common cancers.
-If it’s caught early, it can usually be treated easily.
+If it’s caught early, it can usually be treated easily and cured.
 However, melanoma can spread and become fatal if left untreated.

-- Melanoma occurs when the DNA in skin cells mutates and becomes cancerous.
+- When normal cells divide, they copy their genetic material (or DNA), which make up genes.
+Melanoma occurs when a melanocyte skin cell makes a mistake in copying one or more genes that control cell growth, leading to abnormal or uncontrolled growth.
 This is most often caused by damage from ultraviolet (UV) radiation, which can come from too much exposure to the sun.

 - Common signs of melanoma are irregular moles, lesions, or other marks or sores on the surface of the skin.

 - Depending on the melanoma’s severity, there are a variety of treatments.
-These include non-surgical options such as radiation therapy, as well as surgical options.
+These include non-surgical options such as radiation therapy and medical therapy, as well as surgical options.

-Melanoma forms when the DNA in melanocytes, a skin cell that produces melanin, which gives skin its pigment, becomes damaged.
+Melanoma forms when the DNA in melanocytes, skin cells that produce melanin which gives skin its pigment, becomes damaged.
 This can often lead to mutations that make the skin cells multiply out of control, eventually forming cancerous growths.

-While the exact causes of this damage are still not known, it’s most likely caused by ultraviolet (UV) radiation, such as from the sun or tanning beds.
-Excessive UV exposure, especially when it results in sunburns, can increase the risk of melanoma months or even years later.
+DNA damage in melanocytes is most often caused by ultraviolet (UV) radiation, such as from the sun or tanning beds.
+Excessive UV exposure, especially when it results in sunburns, can increase the risk of melanoma years later.

 Other factors that can increase the risk of developing melanoma include the following:

 - Age: Melanoma is more common among older people, although it can occur at any age.
 In fact, it is one of the most common cancers for people under 30.